• Skip to primary navigation

 • Use a silicone rolling pin to roll out the white fondant onto a surface dusted with icing sugar, then use a cutter to cut out the flower shape

-• Add the elderflower cordial, lemon zest, and eggs and whisk in
+• Add the elderflower cordial and eggs and mix in well

-• Gently whisk in the self raising flour
+• Gently mix in the self raising flour and lemon zest

-• Divide between the paper cases and bake for 20 minutes, or until golden brown and a skewer inserted in the centre comes out clean.
-Leave to cool completely
+• Divide between the paper cases and bake for 25-30 minutes, or until golden brown and a skewer inserted in the centre comes out clean.
+Leave to cool completely on a rack

 • Pipe or spread it onto the cupcakes and add the fondant flowers.
-You could also decorate them with sprinkles, wafer flowers, lemon zest
+You could also decorate them with sprinkles, wafer flowers or lemon zest

 • Store leftovers in an airtight container in a cool place and eat within 3 days